SKKSaikia/StanfordSS/README.md

 <img src="https://github.com/SKKSaikia/StanfordSS/blob/master/img/fg.jpg">

-I had weekly assignments as well; but I had to manage time at night to taste the best of both worlds.
+I had weekly assignments as well; midterms ; finals ; projects ; but I had to manage time at night to taste the best of both worlds.
 We were out to explore again, this time we were hosted by <b>Shubho Sengupta</b>, Senior Researcher in Facebook AI Research (FAIR); we got to see FAIR workspaces; learned how things work within Facebook and even passed by Zuckerberg's office, He was right there.

 <img src="https://github.com/SKKSaikia/StanfordSS/blob/master/img/fb1.jpg" height=153px><a> </a><img src="https://github.com/SKKSaikia/StanfordSS/blob/master/img/fb2.jpg" height=153px><a> </a><img src="https://github.com/SKKSaikia/StanfordSS/blob/master/img/fb3.jpg" height=153px><a> </a><img src="https://github.com/SKKSaikia/StanfordSS/blob/master/img/fb4.jpg" height=153px><a> </a>